jimmay5469/jimmay5469.github.io/_includes/resume.md

 Summary
 ----------

+I am a highly experienced software engineer looking for one of the following roles:
+- DevOps/DevEx/SRE
+- Management
+- Web development with DevOps or management responsibilities and opportunity to move further into those roles

-I am a software engineer with experience in front-end web development, server-side development, CI/CD, and DevOps.
+I have experience in front-end web development, server-side development, CI/CD, and DevOps.
 I am a natural leader and have led and managed many teams over the past several years.
 I am very empathetic towards the end-users of my products and take a special interest in UX, working very closely with the designers on teams I have been part of to create the best user experience possible.

-While I am sad that Kanekto is not going to make it, I am excited for my next opportunity and what that brings!
-I have always had a passion for front-end web development but would also be very excited to take on a role with a server-side or DevOps focus, or even management.
-That would be a fun change!
+After almost 20 years of focus on web development, I have found that what I enjoy the most now is when I get to work on CI/CD, DevOps, and management.
+I am excited to be looking for roles where I can focus more in one or both of those areas!

 Experience